vega/editor/README.md

 # Vega Editor [![Build Status](https://travis-ci.org/vega/editor.svg?branch=master)](https://travis-ci.org/vega/editor)

-The **Vega editor** is a web application for authoring and testing [Vega](http://github.com/vega/vega) visualizations.
-It includes a number of example specifications that showcase both the visual encodings and interaction techniques supported by Vega.
+The **Vega editor** is a web application for authoring and testing [Vega](https://github.com/vega/vega) and [Vega-Lite](https://vega.github.io/vega-lite) visualizations.
+It includes a number of example specifications that showcase both the visual encodings and interaction techniques.
+It is deployed at https://vega.github.io/editor/.

 ### Usage Instructions